 Every year there are alternating calls that “SEO is dead” or “Link building is dead”.
 But in fact, even in 2019 backlinks will continue to play an important role.
 In 2018, Gary Illyes from Google said at a conference that the good old PageRank is still an important ranking signal for Google internally.
 And link power, or authority, is achieved via backlinks.

-In fact, so-called “linkless backlinks” may play an even bigger role in 2019.
+In fact, the so-called “linkless backlinks” may play an even bigger role in 2019.
 This consideration is based on the fact that Google can also consider mentions of websites or brands on other websites, although no direct link refers to the target page.

 Practical tip: For SEO 2019, you need to understand that link building via third- and fourth-class article portals or unmotivated guest posts will no longer work.
 Instead, you should invest in unique content that users enjoy consuming or sharing.